-Not to be the bearer of bad news, but I recently found out just how many analytics, IOT, big data, and BI projects fail.
+Not to be the bearer of bad news, but I recently found out just how many data science, analytics, IOT, big data, and BI projects fail.
 And the numbers are staggering.
 Here's a list of articles and primary sources.
 What's interesting to me about many of these is the common issue around "technology solutions in search of a problem."
 Companies cannot define precisely what the analysis or data or IOT is supposed to do for the end users, or for the business.

 - Jan 2019: NewVantage survey reports 77% of businesses report that "business adoption" of big data and AI initiatives continues to represent a big challenge for business.
 That means 3/4 of the software being built is apparently collecting dust.
 Ouch.